Integrate PostgreSQL with MinIO

 Easy PostgreSQL to MinIO integration with RudderStack

 RudderStack’s open source Reverse ETL connection allows you to integrate RudderStack with your PostgreSQL to track event data and automatically send it to MinIO.
 With the RudderStack Reverse ETL connection, you do not have to worry about having to learn, test, implement or deal with changes in a new API and multiple endpoints every time someone asks for a new integration.

-Popular ways to use MinIO
+Popular ways to use MinIO and RudderStack

 Easily send event stream and batch data to MinIO from multiple sources.

 Skip the formatting work in MinIO and move faster with predefined data structures.

 Easily configure custom sync schedules to MinIO that work with your existing data workflows.

 Frequently Asked Questions